Trump breaks agreement with CBS News by releasing his own video of ‘60 Minutes’ interview

 When Stahl was skeptical about Trump’s claims about his administration’s accomplishments, he responds, “You’re really quite impossible to convince.”

-One particularly prickly exchange began when Stahl first asked Trump about calling National Institute of Allergy and Infectious Diseases director Anthony Fauci and other health officials “idiots" before asking whether he thinks masks work.
+One particularly prickly exchange began when Stahl first asked Trump about calling Anthony S. Fauci, the director of the National Institute of Allergy and Infectious Diseases, and other health officials “idiots” before asking whether he thinks masks work.
 “Where did I call him an idiot?”
 Trump asked, then shrugged and added, “Well, he’s been wrong.
-I like him but he’s been wrong a lot.”
+I like him, but he’s been wrong a lot.”

 Stahl made clear at the beginning of the interview that she did not plan to fact-check the president’s words.
 “I’m not going to do that,” she said.
 “Well, you don’t have to fact-check me.”

-But, when Trump said that his campaign was “spied on,” Stahl replied: “There’s no real evidence of that. ...
-This is ’60 Minutes'.
+But when Trump said that his campaign was “spied on,” Stahl replied: “There’s no real evidence of that. … This is ’60 Minutes'.
 And we can’t put on things we can’t verify.”

-Still, Stahl got Trump to admit that COVID-19 new cases are up around the country, though he argued that “cases are up because we’re doing so much testing.”
+Still, Stahl got Trump to admit that new coronavirus cases are up around the country, though he argued that “cases are up because we’re doing so much testing.”

 Stahl tried to press Trump about mask-wearing at his rallies.
 “A lot of people are wearing masks,” Trump said.
 “And a lot of people aren’t,” she added.
-“I am watching all these people jammed together and I’m seeing most of them without masks and I’m wondering about the message you’re sending with these pictures.”
+“I am watching all these people jammed together, and I’m seeing most of them without masks and I’m wondering about the message you’re sending with these pictures.”

 Trump accused Stahl of “protecting” Biden by giving him soft coverage, saying that she wouldn’t interview the former vice president as combatively.